thirdweb-dev/typescript-sdk/etc/sdk.api.md

     } : never : never>;
 }

+// Warning: (ae-incompatible-release-tags) The symbol "ContractParam" is marked as @public, but its signature references "AbiTypeSchema" which is marked as @internal
+//
+// @public (undocumented)
+export type ContractParam = z.infer<typeof AbiTypeSchema>;

 // Warning: (ae-forgotten-export) The symbol "IPlatformFee" needs to be exported by the entry point index.d.ts
 //
 // @public